MrMarans/AnythingLLM_PythonAgent/README.md

 ```
 This template provides a foundation for building Python-based agent skills.
 You can extend it by adding more functionality while maintaining the basic communication structure between Node.js and Python.
+Check out the branches of this repository.
+All my python agents that don't need a backend (for example creating docx files for users to download) are there.